Digital-Naturalism-Laboratories/bucket-o-bugs/README.md

 Done as part of the BeetlePalooza 2024 workshop.

 ## Development
-The following has been tested on the Ohio Supercomputer Center (OSC) with the following.
+The project has been tested on the Ohio Supercomputer Center (OSC) with the following.

 ```bash
 module load miniconda3/24.1.2-py310